sconover/wrong/README.markdown

       assert("the sky should be blue") { sky.blue? } # redundant

 The failure message of the above would be something like "Expected sky.blue? but sky is :green" which is not made clearer by the addition of "the sky should be blue".
-We already know it should be blue since we see right there that we're expecting it to be blue.
+We already know it should be blue since we see right there ("`Expected (sky.blue?)`") that we're expecting it to be blue.

 And if your assertion code isn't self-explanatory, then that's a hint that you might need to do some refactoring until it is.
 (Yes, even test code should be clean as a whistle. **Especially** test code.)